 3.1.
 If you know the relay part number, then you will know the required voltage to energize the relay coil.
 If so, get a voltage source and apply across relay coil pins.
 If you hear the relay contact clicking, then it perhaps working.
 But to be sure, measure the contact resistance.
-It must be ideally zero when the relay contact changes from open to close and a very high resistance when a relay contact switches from close to open.

 3.2.
 If you don’t know the relay part number and no way to get it, then use trial and error method.
 Common relay coils are rated at 5V, 12V, 24V, 36V or 48V.
 If you know the application of the board where the relay is mounted, then you may have idea what is the voltage source of the circuit.
 For example, the application is automotive, then the voltage source of the circuit is surely between 12V and 24V.
 So, start using a 12V voltage source.
 Connect to the relay coil pins and observed if there is clicking and changing of contact resistance.
 Increase to 24V if the 12V source is not working.

 3.3.
 If there is no idea about the circuit or the board, then start using 5V, then 12V, 24V and so on.
 I suggest not to connect the voltage source within a long period of time so that the coil will not stress if ever the voltage source used is higher than the coil rating.